codeflow2202/deskters/src/pages/index.md

     image: "/images/undraw_creative_team_r90h-1.svg"
     actions: []
   - title: Maybe you still don't understand how in a world where internet exists...
     content: "...you still can't connect with anyone or anything?
+If there only was a simpler way.
 Man, we got you covered."
     image: "/images/undraw_friends_online_klj6-2.svg"
     actions: []
   section_id: ''